 Tour of Duty

-Provides a portal to post, find and volunteer for Active Duty tours.
-Tour of Duty (TOD) is a system for advertising AD opportunities where RC Soldiers can look for available tours that match their skills and desire to serve.
-Soldiers can volunteer for consideration for the tours and the hiring commands can screen and recommend interested candidates as part of the TOD process.
-Soldiers recommended to fill the tours sign automatically generated request packets in DAMPS-A.
+Tour of Duty (TOD) is an employment website for a Reserve Component (RC) Soldier to apply for a posted active duty (AD) job opportunity.
+TOD is a system for advertising AD opportunities where RC Soldiers can look for available tours that match their skills and desire to serve.
+Soldiers can volunteer for consideration for specific available tours and the hiring commands can screen and recommend interested candidates.
+Selected Soldiers are issued individual active duty or mob orders (OCOIND) or unit specific mob orders (OCOTCS) and can view the issued orders in TOD or MDIS-Orders.

 Soldiers that would like to volunteer for mobilizations should contact their unit and ask to be added to the G1 MOB Volunteer list.